JohnBob Carlos: Activism

-Carlos is a vocal opponent to fracking in the Everglades National Parks, and as a correspondent for ActivateNow and independent media, he was the first person to report onsite about the seismic survey area at Big Cypress National Preserve in the Everglades.
-Carlos was also a vocal opponent of the controversial River of Grass Greenway (ROGG) a multimillion-dollar project that proposed a 12- to 14-foot expansion of 75 miles of the Tamiami Trail (US 41) to build a bicycle path in the Everglades.
+Carlos is a vocal opponent of fracking in the Everglades National Parks, and as a correspondent for ActivateNow and independent media, he was the first person to report onsite about the seismic survey area at Big Cypress National Preserve in the Everglades.

+Carlos was also an opponent of the River of Grass Greenway (ROGG), a multimillion-dollar project that proposed a 12- to 14-foot expansion of 75 miles of the Tamiami Trail (US 41) to build a bicycle path in the Everglades.
 The ROGG $1.6M feasibility plan was rescinded by Collier County Commissioners on February 10, 2017 and by Miami-Dade County Commissioners in April 2017.

-Carlos participated and documented with his photography and videos the Walk for Mother Earth (2014–2017).
-An annual walk led by Betty Osceola a Miccosukee tribe member of the Panther Clan and Bobby C. Billie a spiritual leader and dozens of concerned citizens who walked from Naples to Miami to gain public awareness.
+Between 2014 and 2017, Carlos participated in and documented the Walk for Mother Earth.
+The Walk for Mother Earth was an annual walk led by Betty Osceola, a Miccosukee tribe member of the Panther Clan, and spiritual leader Bobby C. Billie, who walked alongside citizens from Naples to Miami to raise public awareness.